The Government’s $75 billion investment into transport infrastructure will bust congestion and boost our economy.

 - Additional lanes will unlock productivity in Melbourne by reducing congestion along the M1 corridor.

-- $1.4 billion in funding to improve services on the Ballarat Line, the Gippsland Line and the North East Line and funding for Murray Basin Rail.
+- More than $1.6 billion in funding to improve services on the Ballarat Line, the Gippsland Line and the North East Line and funding for Murray Basin Rail.

 - Completes the three remaining sections of the M80 Western Ring Road and improves traffic flow along one of Victoria’s critical freight corridors.